FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

-The synthetic fertilizer need linked to cropping activities in the SIMPLACE data has to be provided
-by synthetic fertilizer distribution in FarmDyn.
+The synthetic fertiliser need linked to cropping activities in the SIMPLACE data has to be provided by synthetic fertiliser distribution in FarmDyn.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/simplace_module.gms GAMS /NMineralSim_\(c_/ /;/)
 ```GAMS